MicroLua/MicroLua/docs/hardware.md

   The number of PIO peripherals available on the target, and the number of state machines per PIO peripheral.

+- `NUM_IRQS: integer`\
+  `NUM_SYS_IRQS: integer`\
+  The number of state machine interrupts, and the number of state machine interrupts that are routed to the system IRQs.

 - `FIFO_JOIN_NONE: integer`\
   `FIFO_JOIN_TX: integer`\
   `FIFO_JOIN_RX: integer`\